About USC Gould

 |Nina Rosser (JD 2021)|

 Changing a Life

-A PCJP client since 2012, Moore is the latest incarcerated person, sentenced to LWOP, whose murder conviction is likely to be set aside, thanks to the efforts of PCJP co-directors Rummel and Michael Brennan and law students like Nina Rosser JD ’21, who spent two years on Moore’s case.
+A PCJP client since 2012, Moore is the latest incarcerated person, sentenced to LWOP, whose murder conviction is likely to be set aside, thanks to the efforts of PCJP co-directors Rummel and Clinical Professor Michael Brennan and law students like Nina Rosser (JD 2021), who spent two years on Moore’s case.

 Moore was sentenced to life without parole for his role in a carjacking that ended in murder when he was 16.
 Moore didn’t kill or intend to kill anyone.
 He also could not have imagined that the man he was with would end up shooting someone during the crime.
 He drove the getaway car.
 He was found guilty of felony murder and has already served 27 years.

 Many factors have come into play in Moore’s case.
 For one, the elements of California’s felony murder special circumstance (particularly, “major participant” and “reckless indifference to life”) were re-examined in two decisions in the California Supreme Court in the 2010s.
 For another, PCJP worked on a coalition to pass Senate Bill 1437, which requires the prosecution to prove that a defendant killed or intended to kill to be convicted of murder.